erling6232/imagedata/CONTRIBUTING.rst

 You can edit the documentation using any text editor and then generate the HTML output by typing ``make html`` from the ``docs/`` directory.
-Alternatively, ``make`` can be used to quickly generate the documentation without the example gallery.
-The resulting HTML files will be placed in ``_build/html/`` and are viewable in a web browser.
+The resulting HTML files will
+be placed in ``_build/html/`` and are viewable in a web browser.
 See the ``README`` file in the ``docs/`` directory for more information.